web-infra-dev/rsbuild/README.md

 English | [简体中文](./README.zh-CN.md)

-## Introduction
+## 💡 What is Rsbuild?

-**Rsbuild is an Rspack-based build tool for the web.** It has the following features:
+- Rsbuild is an Rspack-based build tool for the web.
+- Rsbuild is an enhanced Rspack CLI, which is more user-friendly and powerful.
+- Rsbuild is the Rspack team's exploration and implementation of best practices for web building.
+- Rsbuild is the best solution for migrating from Webpack to Rspack, reducing configuration by 90% and getting 10x build speed.

+## 🔥 Features

+Rsbuild has the following features:

 - **Easy to Configure**: One of the goals of Rsbuild is to provide out-of-the-box build capabilities for Rspack users, allowing developers to start a web projects with zero configuration.
 In addition, Rsbuild provides semantic build configuration to reduce the learning curve for Rspack configuration.

-- **Performance-Oriented**: Rsbuild integrates high-performance Rust-based tools from the community, including [Rspack](https://github.com/web-infra-dev/rspack) and [SWC](https://swc.rs/), to deliver top-notch build speed and development experience.
+- **Performance Oriented**: Rsbuild integrates high-performance Rust-based tools from the community, including [Rspack](https://github.com/web-infra-dev/rspack) and [SWC](https://swc.rs/), to deliver top-notch build speed and development experience.
 Compared to webpack-based tools like Create React App and Vue CLI, Rsbuild provides 5 to 10 times faster build performance and lighter dependencies.

 - **Plugin Ecosystem**: Rsbuild has a lightweight plugin system and includes a range of high-quality official plugins.
 Furthermore, Rsbuild is compatible with most webpack plugins and all Rspack plugins, allowing users to leverage existing community or in-house plugins in Rsbuild without the need for rewriting code.